plasticbugs/autocomplete/README.md

 # Autocomplete Challenge

 ## Running this application:
+1. Clone this repository
+2. Navigate to the project directory
-1. Install application dependencies by running: `yarn`
+3. Install application dependencies by running: `yarn`
-2. Run the development server with: `yarn start`
+4. Run the development server with: `yarn start`
-3. Visit `http://localhost:3000/` to view the application
+5. Visit `http://localhost:3000/` to view the application

 You can create a production build of this application by running: `yarn build`